genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/10_tab.md

 | click  | `<alpha-tabs>` and `<alpha-tab>` | Fires an event when clicking on a tab |

 :::warning
-If you use the event `@click` with `<alpha-tabs>` it will fire this event everytime this component is clicked, whether it is clicking in a tab or in its content.
+If you use the event `@click` with `<alpha-tabs>` it will fire this event every time this component is clicked, regardless of whether the click is in the tab or in its content.
 :::

 ## Examples

-Below you find three examples on how to use `tabs`, `tab` and `tab-panel`
+Below are three examples of how to use `tabs`, `tab` and `tab-panel`

-- Create three tabs, with the first one disabled:
+- Create three tabs, with the first one disabled (it is displayed, but once another tab is clicked, you cannot go back to it):
 ```html
 <alpha-tabs activeid="tab1">
     <alpha-tab disabled id="tab1">Tab 1</alpha-tab>